Position: Graph Foundation Models are Already Here: Introduction

-The key difficulty in achieving the GFM is how to achieve positive transfer across diverse graph data ranging from social networks to molecule graphs with countless structure patterns.
+The key difficulty in designing GFMs lies in finding the invariance across diverse graph data, ranging from social networks to molecular graphs with countless structural patterns, into the same representation space to achieve positive transfer.
 The answer from the CV and NLP domains is a shared vocabulary.
 In the NLP foundation models, the text is first broken down into smaller units based on the vocabulary, which can be words, phrases, or symbols.
 In the CV foundation models, the image is mapped to a series of discrete image tokens~\cite{yu2023language, bai2023sequential} based on the vision token vocabulary.
 The vocabulary defines the basic units in the particular domain, transferable across different tasks and datasets.
 Therefore, the key challenges in achieving the GFM narrow down to how we can find the \textbf{graph vocabulary}, the basic transferable units underlying graphs to encode the invariance on graphs.

 However, finding a suitable graph vocabulary that works across diverse graphs is challenging, which is the primary focus of this paper.